elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/error-handling-with-promises.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Unhandled promise rejections generate a warning in most environments and may be treated as uncaught exceptions, potentially causing memory leaks or unexpected application behavior if not properly addressed.<br />
+  <div><strong>Interview Response:</strong> Unhandled promise rejections generate a warning in most environments and may be treated as uncaught exceptions, potentially causing memory leaks or unexpected application behavior if not properly addressed.
   </div>
   </div>
 </details>